Fix EXIF Dates and Times with Jhead

-Modifying the EXIF data in photos is pretty easy - a lot of image viewing / editing apps will let you do this, but usually on a one by one basis.
-That's a lot of pain for adjusting ~2,000 photos!
-A quick Google search turned up a selection of apps that looked like they would do the job but I settled on Jhead because it works from the command line and is available from Ubuntu's standard repositories.
-There are also Windows and OS X binaries available if you're using either of those platforms.
+Modifying the EXIF data in photos is pretty easy – a lot of image viewing / editing apps will let you do this, but usually only on a one by one basis.
+That’s a lot of pain for when you need to work with a whole lot of photos, and of no use at all from the command line.
+A quick Google search turned up a selection of apps that looked like they would do the job but I settled on Jhead because it works from the command line and it is available from Ubuntu’s standard repositories.
+There are also Windows and OS X binaries available.

 Installing Jhead